-planning application submitted for this site in October 2016 As the comment highligh its, evidence is (42/2016/17496) always subject to review and there is Note #48 does however reference the Settle- Carlisle always subject to review Conservation Area appraisal (2016) robust and up-to-date ev Note #47 references partial archaeological surveys in 1999 and available at the time.
-The 2007 but omits the more detailed survey undertaken in 2017. would be better for the · In conclusion we have to question why such weight is being to set out the relevant is • given to, extant permissions, in order to give justification to an than attempt to catalogue inappropriate Committed Tourism policy when they have been evidence base. ue an evolving 1 , , , , , is output has superseded by subsequent planning applications.
-The planning permission · · We believe the local plan should be forward looking and use not been superseded and the latest larger information when a stabilishing relieve the latest known information when establishing policy. fact not policy.
-Draft policy. · Tourism acknowledges that the p = 7.33 (page 170) Hellifield Railway station. permission exists and the In this summary, the areas around the station buildings are approved development i described as mainly operational land. commitment, which is be oth appropriate This is misleading.
+algorithm analization submitted for this site in Oct the sport planning application submitted for this site in October 2016 As the comment highlights, evidence is (42/2016/17496) always subject to review and there is Note #48 does however reference the Settle- Carlisle always a preference for the most Conservation Area appraisal (2016) robust and up-to-date evidence Note #47 references partial archaeological surveys in 1999 and available at the time.
+Therefore, it 2007 but omits the more detailed survey undertaken in 2017. would be better for the supporting text In conclusion we have to question why such weight is being to set out the relevant issues rather given to, extant permissions, in order to give justification to an than attempt to catalogue an evolving inappropriate Committed Tourism policy when they have been evidence base. superseded by subsequent planning applications.
+The planning permission is extant, has We believe the local plan should be forward looking and use not been superseded and is a matter of the latest known information when establishing policy. fact not policy.
+Draft policy EC4 Tourism acknowledges that the planning 7.33 (page 170) Hellifield Railway station. permission exists and that the In this summary, the areas around the station buildings are approved development is therefore a described as mainly operational land. commitment, which is both appropriate This is misleading.
 We believe the areas are subject to an and necessary. extant planning permission and mostly in private ownership.
-Operational railway land · · · · · · · · · · · · · · · · · · · The uncompleted Shed is subject to a planning/building specific acts, regulations , enforcement notice and a condition of the extant permission and the reference is there requires the reinstatement of the original landscape.
+Operational railway land is subject to The uncompleted Shed is subject to a planning/building specific acts, regulations and bylaws enforcement notice and a condition of the extant permission and the reference is therefore correct requires the reinstatement of the original landscape.
 There are and not misleading.
-With · also the issues of the incomplete access road, extending 'Hellifield - railway station Waterside Lane (known as the Road to nowhere) to the references to ownership o, planning Station, and the European regeneration Grant Monies history, building control history and supporting this access road. legal history are not rele evant or Whilst we understand the historic difficulties with the site draft policy or owner, we feel the integrity of the local plan could be supporting text.
-Footnot te 45 relating to diminished by not referencing the extant permissions and the 'tourism development nt issues, following the precedent of reference notes set in commitment' is both rele evant and section 7.19. necessary in that regard and other Comments submitted by the Committee of Save OUR Craven footnotes (46, 47, 48) are re to be Countryside removed, as agreed above ve.
+With respect to also the issues of the incomplete access road, extending 'Hellifield - railway station area', Waterside Lane (known as the Road to nowhere) to the references to ownership, planning Station, and the European regeneration Grant Monies history, building control history and supporting this access road. legal history are not relevant or Whilst we understand the historic difficulties with the site necessary to justify the draft policy or owner, we feel the integrity of the local plan could be supporting text.
+Footnote 45 relating to diminished by not referencing the extant permissions and the 'tourism development issues, following the precedent of reference notes set in commitment' is both relevant and section 7.19. necessary in that regard and other Comments submitted by the Committee of Save OUR Craven footnotes (46, 47, 48) are to be Countryside removed, as agreed above.
 Object.
 7.1-7.34 Tourism Noted.
-The market town n plan will be Yes A new section on 'Local
+The market town plan will be Yes A new section on 'Local